ghc-proposals/ghc-proposals/proposals/0000-unlifted-datatypes.rst

 ::

- data unlifted Strict a = Force !a
+ data Strict a :: TYPE 'UnliftedRep where
+   Force :: !a -> Strict a

 that deprives itself and its argument of ⊥.